Distyly: The S-locus of Linum

+The S-locus of Nymphoides

+The S-locus of Nymphoides contains three genes NinS1, NinKHZ2, and NinBAS1.
+NinBAS1 is only expressed in the style and is hypothetical involved in regulation of brassinosteroids, NinS1 is only expressed in the stamen, NinKHZ2 is expressed in both stamen and style.
+Similar to other S-loci, the Nymphoides S-locus appears to have evolved via stepwise duplication events.

 The S-locus of Primula

 In Primula the S-locus is composed of five genes, CYPT(or CYP734A50), GLOT (or GLOBOSA2), KFBT, PUMT, and CCMT.
 The supergene evolved in a step-by-step manner, meaning each S-gene duplicated and move to the pre-S-locus independently of the others.
 Synonymous substitution analysis of the S-genes suggest the oldest S-gene in Primula is likely KFBT which likely duplicated about 104 million years ago, followed by CYPT(42.7 MYA),GLOT (37.4 MYA), CCMT(10.3 MYA).
 It is unknown when PUMT evolved as it does not have a paralog within the Primula genome.